cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 The audio tour phones were rarely used, and the sheer number of displays caused attendees to avoid reading informational boards, and instead move on to play with the next exhibit.

 ![racetrack](/assets/bmos_race.jpg)
 Children raced against each other in this sensor-equipped racetrack.
+Very few of them read the accompanying information boards.

 ![audio tour](/assets/bmos_audio.jpg)
 Most exhibits have these phones which you can pick up for an audio tour.
-I only saw two attendees use it in the two hours I was there.
+I only saw two attendees use it in the time I was there.

 ![wind exhibit](/assets/bmos_wind.jpg)
 The wind exhibit combined text with an interactive display - children tended to play with the display for a bit, get bored, and run off before reading/listening to any content.